bglindner/CEE6720_BIO6720/lab02.md

 ## **Step 1: Read trimming**
 Now that we've set up our working directory and installed the needed software, let's start with our first step: read trimming.
 This is a quality control step designed to ensure that the sequences (reads) we use in subsequent steps have high quality base calls, are devoid of any adapter sequences, etc.
-1. Configure your copy of the `sbatch` script `00_qc_fastp.sbatch`
+1. Configure your copy of `step01.sbatch`
 2. Launch `fastp` from your `sbatch` script providing the forward and reverse raw reads.
-You can pass in variables to `sbatch` calls using a comma-delimited list: `sbatch --export var1=string,var2=string script.sbatch`
+You can pass in variables to `sbatch` calls using a comma-delimited list: `sbatch --export var1=string,var2=string script.sbatch` (You'll need to do this 6 times, one for each metagenomic read pair!)
-3. Monitor the job IDs you are given for completion.
+3. Monitor the job IDs you are given.
 You can examine your account's running jobs with: `squeue -u username`
 4. Pay attention to any failed jobs -- clean them up as you need to and re-launch jobs.
 5. Ensure you have all of the expected outputs: trimmed reads (forward and reverse), `.html`, and `.json`.
 6. You can download the `.html` outputs for each set of paired reads and open it locally (with Chrome or Firefox) for a nice visual summary of your metagenome's quality.

 ## **Step 2:**
 With our short reads successfully trimmed, let's assess nucleotide diversity with `nonpareil`.
 We'll run the tool and then take its outputs into `R` to quickly produce a visual and summary dataframe.
-1. Configure your copy of the `sbatch script` 01_a-div_nonpareil.sbatch`
+1. Configure your copy of the `step02.sbatch`
 2. Launch and monitor jobs as you did for step 1. `nonpareil` will output several files, which we will need the `.npo` file specifically.
 3. While your jobs run, prepare a `manifest.tsv` dataframe for your samples which we'll use with `nonpareil` below.
 It should have this format:
 ```